Harold Ballard: 1980s

 All told, the Leafs only had six winning seasons in Ballard's 18-plus seasons as majority owner, and never finished higher than third in their division in any format.
 In Ballard's last 13 seasons, they only finished above fourth once and won only two playoff series.
 Many fans consider the Ballard era to be the darkest period in team history.

 Off the ice, the Maple Leafs under Ballard were one of the league's most financially successful teams.
 However, this was largely because Ballard was unwilling to increase the payroll in order to improve the on-ice product, despite playing in the fourth-largest market.
 Even though the Leafs were barely competitive for much of the latter part of Ballard's tenure, every game at Maple Leaf Gardens was sold out.
 Ballard thus felt he had little financial incentive to sign better players.
 However, many players were unwilling to sign with Toronto in any event because of Ballard's reputation.

 Ballard famously had his hand and footprints etched onto a concrete slab and placed it at centre ice of Maple Leaf Gardens, which deteriorated the quality of the Gardens ice.

 Maple Leaf Gardens under Ballard

 After Ballard's release from prison, he had an apartment built at the Gardens facing Church Street where he would live through most of the year, while spending summers at his cottage near Lafontaine, Ontario in the Thunder Beach community.

 The storied arena fell into disrepair during Ballard's tenure.
 For example, when the roof leaked, he did little more than order plastic sheets to catch the rainwater.

+Sexual abuse allegations

+Allegations emerged after Ballard's death that employees of the Gardens had sexually abused young children in the 1970s and 1980s.
+Martin Kruze was the first victim to come forward—contacting the new owners of Maple Leaf Gardens in 1993 and going public in February 1997.
+His story of abuses beginning in 1975 prompted dozens of other victims to come forward.
+In October 1997, Gordon Stuckless pleaded guilty to sexually abusing 24 boys dating back to 1969 and was sentenced to a jail term of two years less a day.
+In 1999, former usher John Paul Roby was convicted of sexually molesting 26 boys and one girl.In 2002, former Gardens security guard Dennis Morin was found guilty of sexual assault, indecent assault and gross indecency for incidents involving teenage boys.
+Allegations were also made against other Gardens employees, including Ballard, but were not proven in court.

+In 2002, an individual came forward and claimed that when he was a 12-year-old boy, Ballard had asked him to perform a sexual act in a Maple Leaf Gardens ticket booth.

+In 2006, in an out of court settlement, Maple Leaf Sports and Entertainment paid an undisclosed amount to a woman who claimed she had been sexually assaulted by Ballard in 1963, when she was ten years old.